hankertrix/Uni-Stuff/y1-special-term/ps5888-making-and-tinkering-cy2003-research-attachment-3/cone-layer-controller/README.md

    distribute it to the App Store.

 # Licence
-This project is licenced under the GNU GPL v3.
+This project is licenced under the GNU AGPL v3.
 You can view the `LICENCE.txt` file for the full licence text.